Contact Us

 What We Expect from the Digital Advertising Marketing in 2019

+In late 2018, Keystone participated in the PROGRAMMATIC I/O conference in New York City, a semi-annual gathering of the leading thinkers in marketing and advertising technology.
+The conference takes its name (programmatic) from the increasingly prevalent form of digital advertising in which ads are transacted in an automated fashion, typically in the form of real-time auctions where algorithms bid on the chance to show a user an ad.
+In aggregate, these auctions are conducted tens of billions of times per day and contribute to what is currently a $90B digital advertising market in the U.S. alone.
 The advertising-funded model is a core driver of multi-sided platform businesses such as Facebook and Google, in which users pay nothing for the service while advertisers pay for a chance to reach and influence those users.
 With market share concentrated into the hands of a few dominant players, the industry is rapidly evolving and this has brought increased scrutiny from economists, governments and antitrust regulators.
 In recent years, innovations such as header bidding and cross-device measurement have fundamentally transformed the industry—not to mention regulatory currents such as the GDPR in Europe and the California Consumer Privacy Act.
+Actively engaged in the digital advertising space, Keystone works with clients to help them better understand the wide-ranging implications of new technologies and trends.
+Here are the business drivers we predict will shape the digital advertising landscape and technologies in 2019 and beyond:

 • Data Ownership: The increased focus on data privacy—coming from lawmakers, privacy advocates, and the general public alike—will have sweeping effects in the digital advertising industry. ePrivacy in Europe, when it comes into effect in 2020, will further strengthen restrictions on data usage and tech initiatives such as Apple Safari's Intelligent Tracking Protection (ITP) will pressure other players to adopt more privacy-friendly measures.